woojinnn/CS-APP/README.md

   issue and start discussion there.
 The agenda of the office hour will be the issues that are not resolved yet.

-- Emails to the instructor or TAs should begin with "CS230:" in the subject line, followed by a brief description of the purpose of your email.
+- Emails to the instructor or the head TA should begin with "CS230:" in the subject line, followed by a brief description of the purpose of your email.
 The content should at least contain your name and student number.
 Any emails failing to do so (e.g. emails without student number) will not be answered.